Raltyez/Group-7-TR2-2024/UserStories.md

-Topic: Website for small business (Shirt design service)
+# Topic: Website for small business (Shirt design service)

-User Stories
+User Stories:

 1. Login/Sign in Page (10 Days) -> User will able to login to their account.
 2. Shopping Cart (7 Days) ->  User will be able to checkout multiple items that they picked.